amsaren/course_materials/Containers_in_HPC_2025/Slides/Introduction_to_containers.md

 # Containers

 - Containers are a way of packaging software and their dependencies (libraries, etc.)
-- Popular container engines include Docker, Apptainer (open source fork of Singularity), Shifter
+- Popular container engines include Docker, Apptainer (open source fork of Singularity), Shifter, Podman
+- Docker probably the most popular overall, but not suitable for HPC environments
 - Singularity/Apptainer is most popular in HPC environments

-# A note on Apptainer/Singularity
+# Apptainer vs. Singularity
 - The open source project formerly called Singularity is now called Apptainer (since March 2022)
 - Sylabs continues to develop commercially oriented products such as SingularityCE and SingularityPro
 - Apptainer 1.0 was forked from Singularity 3.9.5 with some [changes](https://github.com/apptainer/apptainer/releases/tag/v1.0.0)